aliasgar1978/nettoolkit/docs/u_doc/capture_it/executions_individual_way2.rst

     * ``parsed_output``  (Options: True, False) (Default: False) Parse the command output and generates device database in excel file.
 Each command output try to generate a pased detail tab.
     * ``max_connections``  (numeric) (Default: 100), change the number of simultaneous device connections as per link connection and your pc cpu processng performance.
     * ``mandatory_cmds_retries`` (numeric) (Default: 0), retry count for facts-finder require dcommands change the number to update behaviour
-    * ``append_capture``  (Options: True, False) (Default: False)
     * ``missing_captures_only``  (Options: True, False) (Default: False)  Instead of capturing all output again, capture only missing outputs from previous capture files.
 Useful if there were any missed captures and need to recapture.
 Kindly Note: Enabling this key will enable **append_capture** as well automatically.

-    **Parameters for LogSummary**

-    * ``c`` (capture_individual): capture_individual object instance
     * ``on_screen_display`` (bool): displays result summary on screen.
 Defaults to False.
-    * ``write_to`` (str): filename, writes result summary to file.
-Defaults to None (i.e. no file write out).
+    * ``to_file`` (str): text filename, writes summary result summary to text file.
+Defaults to None
-    * ``append_to`` (str): filename, appends result summary to file.
-Default to None (i.e. no file to append).
+    * ``excel_report_file`` (str): excel filename, writes summary result summary to excel file.
+Default to None

 .. note::

+    * We provide, all device types commands column wise for all model devices
-    Since we are providing individual commands for each device, pay attention on device type  ``Cisco/Juniper/Arista`` and apply respective commands to the system appropriatly.
+    * Script identifies device type ``Cisco/Juniper/Arista`` and push appropriate list of commands to respective device.
+    * Imp: This methods always implement output captures in append mode.
+So beware of capture locations if any already contains previous captures.

 ..
 Tip::

     #.
-Multiple devices can be inserted as a tuple for dictionary keys.
+Multiple devices can be inserted on a single excel tab.
     #.
-One device can appear on multiple keys ( as stated in above example: 10.10.10.1).
-List of commands from both  entries will be clubbed together to form a single list.
+A device can appear on multiple tabs as well.
+Respective all tab commands will be captured one by one.
     #.
 Grouping
         #.
-Create a separate group of commands based on device functionality (example: separate set of commands for each - access layers, core layers ).
+Create separate group of commands based on device functionality (as mentioned in sample template attached).
         #.
-Create group of devices as a tuple based on device functionality.
+Add group of devices to each necessary tabs based on device functionality.
-        #.
-Using these above two - create a simple readable dictionary.